chuckles201/CudaNN/IntroToCUDA/MatMulOptimized/Notes.md

 2. FMA are fused multiply-adds (in our dot product)
 3. IADD3 are our pointer additions

-Looks like we are spenting a disproportional amount of time
+Looks like we are spenting a disproportional amount of our instructions loading memory.

 If we want to look further we can run this to see the compiler code